reysaputra16/audiox/README.md

 # AudioX

 AudioX is an application that transcribes audio files and attempts to detect foul language in the audio.
+This project was an implementation based on a real-world case for a client in Indonesia.
+The client was part of a customer service team that needed to process many recorded calls that may be under the suspicion of harrassment.
+The implementation made here is that it would be able to process many recordings and flag any recordings that contained foul language.

+**DISCLAIMER**: The project is still under works, so there may be bugs that may turn up when you try to run the application.
+Feel free to use the application for your own use, but please be aware that there are no guarantees that this application can run in a secure manner.
+Until then, use at own risk.

 ## Prerequisites
 In order to start using the application, there are certain requirements that are needed before starting the application.
-Because it uses technology from AWS, it requires some setup in order to get started.
+Because it uses Amazon Web Service (AWS), it requires some setup in order to get started.

 The following requirements are as follows:
 * pip (on terminal of your choice, so that the packages can be installed)